Iran–United Kingdom relations: The Islamic Republic

 On 30 April 1980, the Iranian Embassy in London was taken over by a six-man terrorist team holding the building for six days until the hostages were rescued by a raid by the SAS.
 After the Revolution of Iran in 1979, Britain suspended all diplomatic relations with Iran.
 Britain did not have an embassy until it was reopened in 1988.
+A year after the re-establishment of the British embassy in Tehran, Ruhollah Khomeini issued a fatwa ordering Muslims across the world to kill British author Salman Rushdie.
+Diplomatic ties with London were broken off only to be resumed at a chargé d'affaires level in 1990.